shazad-ali/shazad-ali.github.io/resume.md

 ## Key Skills & Achievements

-I have acquired a wide range of skills in Computer Games Design from GCSE to degree level.
+I have acquired a wide range of skills in Computer Games Design.
 My education has helped develop skills such as punctuality, communication, teamwork and a great eye for detail.
 I thrive on working to strict deadlines and under pressure.
+I have worked closely with programs such as Unity, UDK 3 and 4 for level design, Autodesk Maya and 3DSmax for asset and environment creation, Zbrush for sculpting, painting and projecting high poly detail on lower poly meshes.
+Extensive knowledge in Photoshop for compositing texture maps.
+I also have the relevant skills to design documentation with strong storytelling and narratives.

-One of my biggest achievements is working on a university project  in the role of a producer.
-I managed a group of 25 students to create a survival horror game.
-My task involved organising students, task management, project planning and environment design.
+My biggest achievement alongside graduating is working on a university module called Computer Games Design 2A and 2B.
+This role proved my teamwork and managing skills as I successfully managed a team in creating a small game.

 ###### Programs